EPCCed/dirac-docs/docs/scheduler.md

    - `--gpu-freq=<desired GPU freq in MHz>` allows users to set the GPU frequency on a per job basis.
 The frequency can be set in the range 210 - 1410 MHz in steps of 15 MHz.

-!!! bug
-    When setting the GPU frequency you will see an error in the output from the job that says `control disabled`.
-This is an incorrect message due to an issue with how Slurm sets the GPU frequency and can be safely ignored.

 ### Resources for CPU jobs